Zdeněk Matějček: Later life

 From 1953 until 1969 he worked at a Psychiatry clinic for children in Prague.
 After that he accepted an invitation from Josef Švejcar and joined the Institute for Further Education of Doctors and Pharmacists in the Department of Pediatrics as an assistant professor.
 Here, he resumed his cooperation with Langmeier.
 Together they finalised their pedagogy and clinical research and founded the Prague School of Clinical Psychology and Psychological Counselling.
 Matějček supervised many theses, which proved fruitful when he founded the Professor Matějček Foundation to reward the best theses on child developmental psychology.
 Gradually, he gained a reputation as an expert on psychology.
 He published and lectured throughout Czechoslovakia as well as abroad.
 He also dedicated himself to dyslexia and was a co-founder of SOS children's villages in the Czech Republic.
 From 1991 until the end of his life he worked at the Psychiatry Center in Prague and from 1994 in Paprsek child centre.
 He devoted himself to creating new diagnostic tools, adapting diagnostic methods (drawing of a family) and translating Gesell's Maturational Theory as well as other diagnostic methods.

-He was a member of many professional organizations in Czech Republic, including the Czech Doctors Academy and Czech and Moravian Psychological Society, as well as international groups including the International Dyslexia Association and the International Study Group on Children with Special Education Needs.
+He was a member of many professional organizations in the Czech Republic, including the Czech Doctors Academy and Czech and Moravian Psychological Society, as well as international groups including the International Dyslexia Association and the International Study Group on Children with Special Education Needs.
 He was granted numerous awards and received worldwide recognition, such as the American Psychological Association's award for Distinguished Contribution to Research in Public Policy, and an honorary doctorate from the University of Saskatchewan.

 He authored and co-authored many books on parenting, child care, dyslexia and psychological deprivation.

-Matějček died in Prague in 2004.
+Matějček died in Prague on 26 October 2004.

-Five basic psychological needs

-Based on his research in child deprivation as well as clinical practice as a child psychologist, Matějček outlined five basic psychological needs on which he elaborates in his books for parents and carers.

-Need of adequate stimulation, i.e. supply of impulses from the outside world.

-Need of meaningful world, i.e. need of a certain order in things and relationships.